-Tranquility refers to a state of calmness in the mind and heart.
+Tranquillity refers to a state of calmness in the mind and heart.
 It teaches you to live without stress and to believe that everything will eventually turn out okay.
 When your mind is tranquil, you’re going to be able to understand clearly what is going on.

 Focus refers to the ability to ignore distractions and not pay attention to the trivial things around you.
 Focus allows you to put all of your energy into the tasks that you are doing.
-For example, focus teaches you to cut down on social media, gossip, and TV while working.
-The focus will also help you say no to things that are not worthy of your time.
+For example, focus teaches you to cut down on social media, gossip and TV while working.
+Focus will also help you say no to things that are not worthy of your time.
 It teaches you to stay on the path that is right for you, instead of chasing random things.
 For most people courage means acting despite the fear, not the complete absence of fear.

 If you want to learn more about this virtue, you can read the book Essentialism by Greg McKeown.

 According to this virtue, one should never feel superior to other people.
-The superiority can come in terms of wealth, fame, beauty, influence or intelligence.
+Superiority can come in terms of wealth, fame, beauty, influence, or intelligence.
 Humility is also closely related to other virtues like simplicity, lack of conceit, and egolessness.
 To learn more about humility you can read, Ryan Holiday’s Ego is the Enemy.

 Wisdom refers to the ability to think deeply about something and understand it inside and out.
 Unlike all other virtues, wisdom cannot be practiced directly.
 It is something that you have to develop as a result of experience and study.
 At its very core, practical wisdom teaches us that we don’t really know what is going on.
 The universe is huge and ever-expanding, and there is always something we can learn.

 Integrity refers to the ability to do what is right even when nobody’s looking.
-It teaches you that you should choose your actions on the basis of your values and virtues, not for any personal gain.
+Integrity teaches you that you should choose your actions on the basis of your values and virtues, not for any personal gain.
 Integrity means being authentic and honest, with yourself as well as with others.